EcommPlan - Our Framework For Online Success

 2. Conversion - Turning Visitors into Buyers

 The second most important part of our funnel is its ability to convert traffic into buying customers.
-This happens in our store, which must be optimized for conversion in every possible way.
+This happens in our store, which must be optimised for conversion in every possible way.
 Here are some aspects to consider when setting up your store:

 - Short loading time